Government building

 The objective of this project is to address issues related to disclosures regarding going concern uncertainties and severe financial stress (SFS).
 The project will consider (1) improvements to existing guidance for going concern considerations to address diversity in practice and clarify the circumstances under which disclosure is appropriate, (2) developing a definition of severe financial stress and criteria for identifying when governments should disclose their exposure to severe financial stress, and (3) what information about a government’s exposure to severe financial stress is necessary to disclose.

-Current developments: The Board has been deliberating on the timing and level of detail for the assessments of the SFS condition and going concern uncertainty.
+Current developments: The Board has been deliberating on cost-benefit considerations and review first draft of a Preliminary view.
 The work plan on this project extends well into 2027.

 Next milestone: Preliminary views expected 4th quarter of 2024.